Volunteer in Brazil

 Founded in 2016, EduMais is an NGO that provides high-quality education to underprivileged children and teenagers in Rio de Janeiro, Brazil.
 Our educational programs empower at-risk young people in the Pavão-Pavãozinho and Cantagalo favelas with the skills to build a future away from poverty, violence, and drugs.
 All nine of these programs are free for our talented students as everyone deserves access to a good education.
 But to make this possible, we rely on the generosity and commitment of our wonderful donors and volunteers.
 Join us, and let’s transform lives together!

 Due to COVID-19, our immediate concern is the health and well-being of our students and their families.
 The congested space of the favelas makes social distancing impossible.
-In addition, the economic impacts of the coronavirus are particularly strong in these communities, and many families have lost all sources of income.
+In addition, the economic impacts of the coronavirus are particularly severe in these communities.
+Many families have lost all sources of income.

 To support them through this difficult time, EduMais is currently fundraising for essential food and sanitation products.
 For just €11, you can provide 14 non-perishable food items and 8 vital sanitation products to a family in need.
 Fight COVID-19 in the favelas with us today.